suneelpatel/Statistics-for-Data-Science-using-R/README.md

 #### What is Entropy?
 In the most layman terms, Entropy is nothing but the measure of disorder or uncertainty (You can think of it as a measure of purity as well) the goal of machine learning models and Data Scientists in general is to reduce uncertainty.

+### Confusion Matrix :
+#### (a) Type I Error (B) Type II Error

+##### Confusion Matrix:
+A confusion matrix is a table that is often used to describe the performance of a classification model (or “classifier”) on set of test data for which the true value are known:
+* Confusion matrix represents a tabular presentation of Actual Vs Predict Value
+* You can calculate the accuracy of your model with:

+                  True Positive + True Negative
+# ---------------------------------------------------------------
+ True Positive + True Negative + False Positive + False Negative

+### Sensitivity

+### Specificity

 # 7. Probability and it's Uses

 ### What is probability?